 Open heart surgery.
 Is there any medical procedure in history so surrounded by genuine awe and surreal mystique?
 Cracking open the sternum to reveal the beating heart beneath, and then somehow trusting a heart-lung machine to temporarily take over the jobs of both the human heart and lungs – now, that’s heroic!
 But when it comes to explaining just how that happens, few of us might guess that the most compelling and straightforward description comes not from the world of medicine, but from the venerable magazine, Popular Mechanics.

-Their very useful if unlikely guide, tucked right in there alongside their Gear and Gadget reviews, and penned for us by University of Chicago heart surgeon Dr. Jai Raman, is called Extreme How-To: Step By Step Heart Surgery.
+Their very useful if unlikely guide, tucked right in there alongside their Gear and Gadget reviews, and penned for us by Oregon Health & Science University’s Dr. Jai Raman, a professor of cardiothoracic surgery.
+It’s called Extreme How-To: Step By Step Heart Surgery.
 It’s one of the clearest explanations of this procedure that I’ve seen yet.

 Heart Sisters!
 Do NOT Try This at Home!